Thank you for all the great comments in part #1 — we welcome you to continue the discussion for part #2!

 Unfortunately, we’ve had to stop working with a few IT vendors because of dishonesty in their dealings with the client and us.
 And all these cases could’ve been avoided with transparent communication.
-Dishonesty means broken trust and it’s disastrous for companies’ reputation.
+Dishonesty means broken trust and it’s disastrous for companies’ reputations.

 A common trend is to continue negotiations with several clients at the same time.
 When clients are scouting for talent, they should be prepared that they are not the only customer currently interested.
 I think this in itself is more of an inconvenience rather than being dishonest, as long as it’s clearly communicated.
-Going incommunicado and outright lying about what’s going on is too clear an example of a company’s general culture in regards to honesty and transparency.
+Going incommunicado and outright lying about what’s going on is too clear an example of a company’s general culture in regard to honesty and transparency.

 Claiming employees to be their own when in fact they are contractors.
 Increased chaining of IT business leads to setups that are more muddled in terms of who is the actual employer and what providers are involved.
 As an example, when it becomes clear that there is a need for a background check due to the confidential nature of the work, the client’s contract terms all of sudden become “unreasonable” or “impossible to agree with” or the vendor finds another way to weasel out from the contract without seemingly losing face.
-The contracts chaining makes it also harder to synchronize all the contract terms and confidentiality.
+The contract chaining makes it also harder to synchronize all the contract terms and confidentiality.

 The clear intention of switching senior tech talent during the contract term using excuses.
 Unfortunately, some companies have taken a habit of selling with a pool of senior IT talent that then gets changed during the contract term.
 It is possible to agree with the client on a smooth transition, and often it’s beneficial to the client to have several people being familiar with the project.
-And if the vendor is willing to put some extra effort into smooth handover without extra cost for the client, this can be a good thing.
+And if the vendor is willing to put some extra effort into a smooth handover without extra cost for the client, this can be a good thing.
 But the intention should be communicated already before signing the contract.

 Software developers are assigned with 100% allocation to one client and in reality working also for another client (often with 50% allocation, but we’ve also heard of cases where there is a full double allocation).
-This is simply fraudulent, but unfortunately does happen, though very rarely on the Bulgarian market where we find the general moral being much higher than in some other countries where we also have been working in.
+This is simply fraudulent, but unfortunately does happen, though very rarely on the Balkan market where we find the general morale being much higher than in some other countries where we also have been working in.

-Overprotecting business by violating the employee rights.
+Overprotecting business by violating employee rights.
 This is not always obvious on the surface.
 We’ve seen a very reputable IT company which is highly regarded as a good employer, suggest making deals that limit seriously all of their employees’ inherent right to become entrepreneurs and sell to businesses this company works with.
-Something like this earns a place on our black list right away, not to mention that it’s illegal and can result in all companies signing such contracts being fined 10% of their annual revenue.
+Something like this earns a place on our blacklist right away, not to mention that it’s illegal and can result in all companies signing such contracts being fined 10% of their annual revenue.

 Luckily these examples are exceptions on the market, but what is worrying is that we’ve seen these happen with both small and large software providers, hinting at poor corporate responsibility and opportunism.
-We are very lucky to work mainly with the Bulgarian and Nordic markets where corporate and employee responsibility, in general, is higher than in many other markets.
-Part of East’s value proposition is to prevent these problems from surfacing in the first place by working with trusted and evaluated software development partners and IT vendors and increasing the overall transparency.
+We are very lucky to work mainly with the Balkan and Nordic markets where corporate and employee responsibility, in general, is higher than in many other markets.
+Part of East’s value proposition is to prevent these problems from surfacing in the first place by working with trusted and evaluated software development partners and IT vendors and increasing overall transparency.